weaverbel/intro-computational-thinking/content/0-intro.md

 {% include figure.html img="comp-think.png" alt="The four components of computational thinking" caption="The four components of computational thinking" width="60%" %}

-There are four essential components of computational thinking:
+There are 4 essential components of computational thinking:

 - **Decomposition** – breaking a problem down into more manageable parts so that solutions can be found for each
 - **Pattern recognition** – looking for similarities within a problem or with other problems so that past solutions or knowledge can be re-used
 - **Algorithms** – developing step-by-step solutions to each part of the problem
 - **Abstraction** – abstracting the important detail to make a solution reusable, possibly by creating processes or mathematical formulae

-In the next exercise, we will see each step at work.
+In the next exercise, we will see each step at work to solve a maths problem.

 -------------